 Dog dental or gum issues

 One of the ways to help dogs remove this buildup is to choose the right dog teeth cleaning toys for your pup to gnaw on.
+Plus they can help with general boredom.
+One thing is to be sure you get ones that will actually fit your dog’s mouth, getting too big of one can cause tooth cracks, and too small can pose choking hazards.

 Like people, this is periodontal disease.
 And it’s painful!!
 It can also cause bacterial infections or worse.
 Heart, liver, or kidney damage can happen.